PennyLaneAI/pennylane/doc/quickstart/tutorials/pennylane_pytorch_noise.rst

 =========================

-Let's revisit the original :ref:`qubit rotation <qubit_rotation>` tutorial, but instead of using the default NumPy/autograd QNode interface, we'll use the :ref:`torch_qnode`.
+Let's revisit the original :ref:`qubit rotation <qubit_rotation>` tutorial, but instead of using the default NumPy/autograd QNode interface, we'll use the :ref:`Torch QNode <torch_interf>`.
 We'll also replace the ``default.qubit`` device with a noisy ``forest.qvm`` device, to see how the optimization responds to noisy qubits.